ordml/ordml/README.md

 # OrdML
-OrdML is a set of [XML](https://www.w3schools.com/xml/xml_whatis.asp) simple syntaxes for placing BTC [Ordinals](https://docs.ordinals.com/) inscriptions in 3D worlds (i.e., position, rotation, scale, nested structure...).
+OrdML is a set of [XML](https://www.w3schools.com/xml/xml_whatis.asp) syntaxes for placing BTC [Ordinals](https://docs.ordinals.com/) inscriptions in 3D worlds (i.e., position, rotation, scale, nested structure...).

 ## Why?
-BTC Ordinals are digital assets where digital asset ownership is secured by the most decentralized, secured, and valuable blockchain - Bitcoin.
-Can we build 3D worlds based on these digital assets?
+BTC Ordinals are digital assets where asset ownership is secured by the most decentralized and valuable blockchain - Bitcoin.
+Can we build a BTC metaverse based on these digital assets?
 If we intend to place digital assets into 3D worlds, what is a simple way to describe digital assets with their relations to 3D worlds?
-OrdML was born to combine the BTC Ordinals with [MML](https://mml.io/) that is an open source (MIT License) project to host web-based 3D multiplayer worlds.
+OrdML was born to remix the BTC Ordinals with [MML](https://mml.io/) (MIT License) project to host web-based 3D multiplayer worlds using native BTC assets.

 ## Use Cases
 - `ord-img`: The first live OrdML example is a TEXT [reinscription](https://ordinals.com/sat/1147516183548979) on a metaverse [parcel](https://ordinals.com/inscription/f0fb9f3293e044cfbdec8f9c61a5496fe0d153bf5db3c258070c21ee7fbc0b3ci1) using the following OrdML